lanceleau02/get_next_line/README.md

 <h2>✔️ Project's requirements</h2>

-- Repeated calls (e.g., using a loop) to your `get_next_line()` function should let you read the text file pointed to by the file descriptor, **one line at a time**.
+- Repeated calls (e.g., using a loop) to your `get_next_line()` function should let you read the text file pointed to by the file descriptor, one line at a time.
 - Your function should return the line that was read.
 If there is nothing else to read or if an error occurred, it should return `NULL`.
 - Make sure that your function works as expected both when reading a file and when reading from the standard input.